openshift/openshift-origin-design/web-console/4.0-designs/code-editors/code-editor.md

 ![pic 4](img/4.png)

 - If errors exist, an inline notification will appear below the editor summarizing the number of errors.
 Users can click the Show Details link to view all error details in one place.
-- The action bar is sticky at the bottom of the page and actions include Save, Reload, and Cancel.
+- The button bar is sticky at the bottom of the page and actions include Save, Reload, and Cancel.
 - The Save button is disabled if changes have not been made or if there are still errors to resolve.
 - The Reload button allows users to reload the code in the event that there was a change in the backend or they made a change that they would like to undo.
 - The Cancel button does not save changes and brings users back to the page they were on prior to the edit page.